Membership

 Lauren Geaney, MD

 Lauren E. Geaney, MD, of Farmington, Connecticut, is an Assistant Professor of Orthopaedic Surgery and the Residency Program Director at the University of Connecticut (UConn) Musculoskeletal Institute at UConn Health.
 She completed her medical degree and orthopaedic residency at UConn, followed by a foot and ankle fellowship at Mercy Medical Center in Baltimore, Maryland.
-A leader in the AOFAS, she is the current chair of the Education Committee and a reviewer for Foot & Ankle International, and has served as co-chair and presenter for AOFAS educational programs.
+A leader in the AOFAS, she is the current Chair of the Education Committee and a reviewer for Foot & Ankle International, and has served as co-chair and presenter for AOFAS educational programs.

 2021 Career Impact Award